 - Establish and maintain an environment where children feel secure, are encouraged to talk, and are listened to. - Ensure children know that there are adults in the setting who they can approach if they are worried or have concerns. - Plan opportunities within the curriculum for children to develop the skills they need to recognise, assess and manage risk appropriately and keep themselves safe. - Attend training to be aware of and alert to the signs of abuse. - Maintain an attitude of "it could happen here" with regards to safeguarding. - Record their concerns if they are worried that a child is being abused and report these to the DSO as soon as practical that day.
-If the DSO is not contactable immediately a DSL should be informed. - Be prepared to refer directly to the Local Authority Children's Social Care (MASH), and the police if appropriate, if there is a risk of significant harm and the DSL or DDSL is not available. - Follow the allegations procedures, as set out in this policy and KCSIE 2022, if the disclosure is an allegation against a member of staff. - Follow the procedures set out by the Oxfordshire Safeguarding Children Board (OSCB) and take account of guidance issued by the DfE. - Support children in line with their child protection plan. - Treat information with confidentiality but never promising to 'keep a secret'. - Notify the DSO or DSL of any child on a child protection plan or child in need plan who has unexplained absence. - Have an understanding of Early Help and be prepared to identify and support children who may benefit from early help. - Liaise with other agencies that support children and provide early help. - Ensure they know who the DSO and DSL's are and know how to contact them. - Have an awareness of the Child Protection Policy, the Behaviour Policy, the Staff Behaviour Policy (or Code of Conduct), procedures relating to the safeguarding response for children who go missing from education and the role of the DSo/DSL's. - Have an awareness of Mental Health problems and how in some cases it can be an indicator of the child being at risk of harm.
+If the DSO is not contactable immediately a DSL should be informed. - Be prepared to refer directly to the Local Authority Children's Social Care (MASH), and the police if appropriate, if there is a risk of significant harm and the DSL or DDSL is not available. - Follow the allegations procedures, as set out in this policy and KCSIE 2024, if the disclosure is an allegation against a member of staff. - Follow the procedures set out by the Oxfordshire Safeguarding Children Board (OSCB) and take account of guidance issued by the DfE. - Support children in line with their child protection plan. - Treat information with confidentiality but never promising to 'keep a secret'. - Notify the DSO or DSL of any child on a child protection plan or child in need plan who has unexplained absence. - Have an understanding of Early Help and be prepared to identify and support children who may benefit from early help. - Liaise and work together with other support services and those agencies involved in safeguarding children, including Early Help and preventative services as required in Working Together to Safeguard Children 2023. - Ensure they know who the DSO and DSL's are and know how to contact them. - Have an awareness of the Child Protection Policy, the Behaviour Policy, the Staff Behaviour Policy (or Code of Conduct), procedures relating to the safeguarding response for children who go missing from education and the role of the DSO/DSL's. - Have an awareness of Mental Health problems and how in some cases it can be an indicator of the child being at risk of harm.